 You will be taught through a combination of lectures, workshops and tutorials and you will typically have contact time of around 9 hours per week, supported by additional online materials.
-Your actual contact hours depend on the optional modules you select.

 Key knowledge is provided through lectures, guided reading and online materials, and this is supported by class activities and discussion, which help you to apply theory to real life scenarios and problems.
 Some teaching is also delivered through workshops which blend knowledge delivery with discussions or activities, as well as helping with key skills development.
 Teaching sessions are interactive, allowing you to engage with material on a deeper level.
 Tutorials are available to provide one to one support.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 When not attending lectures, seminars, workshops or other timetabled sessions you'll have access to a range of resources to help you continue learning through self-study.
 This typically involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

 Your lecturers will direct you towards specific readings and/or activities where appropriate to complete before / after class and provide tutorials where necessary to support your learning.

 We also recommend that you set up student study groups and support each other with your studies as research shows that we learn much better in communities.

 A range of additional study skills and employability workshops are available within the University to help you reach your full academic and career potential.